pedramamini/RewindMCP/README.md

 - Frames are linked to nodes (text elements)
 - Frames and audio segments are associated with application segments
 - Events may be associated with specific segments
+- SearchRanking_content entries are linked to frames and contain the actual OCR text

 ## Development